-Butch and Sundance: The Early Days was a prequel of the 1969 Butch Cassidy and the Sundance Kid and starred Tom Beringer and William Katt and despite being nominated for an Academy Award it recieved mix reviews and disappointing box office results.
+Butch and Sundance: The Early Days was a prequel of the 1969 Butch Cassidy and the Sundance Kid and starred Tom Beringer and William Katt, whereas the original movie starred Paul Newman and Robert Redford.
+Despite being nominated for an Academy Award it received mix reviews and disappointing box office results.

 Kenner had planned to release 3 additional action figures - Jesse James, Billy the Kid and Geronimo that were featured in the 1980 dealers catalog but these were also cancelled.
 They also tried to re-release the Butch Cassidy & Sundance line under the guise of ‘The Real West’ series in 1980.

 The rarest and hardest to find item from this line is the Western Café, which was based loosely on the earlier Star Wars Cantina play set, and in fact used the same base.

 These figures have become increasingly difficult to find, particularly MOC and sell for anything from $20-$100 each on the secondary market.